5l1v3r1/Tools-10/README.md

 # Files and directories

+## installer.sh
+Shell script (POSIX complaint) to install all tools listed on __tools.json__

 ## tools.json
-On the file `tools.json` there's a list (on JSON format) with an object with the following fields:
+List, on JSON format, with an object with the following fields:

  1. __categories__: Categories to classify the tool and facilitate searching
  2. __config__: Object with information about the configuration of the tool.
 This object	can have these values: